steve2130/Split-Flap-Clock/3D CAD/2nd Design/readme.md

 Controller: 1x Arduino Nano
 Power source: 2x 18650 in serial

 Trying to control 2x 28BYJ-48 motor with 1x ULN2003.
-However, ULN2003 only have 7 in and out pins.
+However, ULN2003 only have 7 in and out pins and I need 8.
 74HC959 may be needed?